-There are many layers of consciousness, and to experience only one (occasionally dazed by alcoholic intoxication) would be a shame.
+There are many layers of consciousness, and experiencing only one (occasionally dazed by alcoholic intoxication) would be a shame.

 There also are many psychedelic compounds available.
 The safest ones are totally natural and easily digestible by the human body.
 All of them are conducive to altered states of consciousness, but obviously, some of them are stronger than others.

-There’s THC (coming from cannabis) which has many applications within world’s religions – especially Rastafari, Hinduism, and Sikhism.
-In our culture it’s treated like a soft, social drug, but given the right dose and setting, it can be incredibly powerful.
+There’s THC (coming from cannabis) which has many applications within the world’s religions – especially Rastafari, Hinduism, and Sikhism.
+In our culture, it’s treated like a soft, social drug, but given the right dose and setting, it can be incredibly powerful.